|No. 1732 Colour Sergeant George Waters had posed something of a problem in regards to which section the best place him.

 year period it begins in 1871 with a 20 day bout of dysentery and ends in 1883 with an attack of rheumatism.
 In between there

 are recurring cases of various fevers, sprains, hepatitis, dyspepsia, and about half a dozen instances of those two maladies that

-were - and are still - not the subject of polite company.
+were not the subject of polite conversation.

 Waters first saw active service – and a great deal of it - in Afghanistan where he earned the Afghanistan Medal with four

 clasps: “Peiwar Kotal”, “Charasia”, “Kabul” and “Kandahar”.
 Four clasps was the maximum number issued with this

 campaign medal.
 Taking part in General Roberts' epic 300-mile march to relieve the besieged city of Kandahar, Waters also

 received the gun metal Kabul to Kandahar Star.

 George Waters sailed to Egypt via Aden in 1882 when the Seaforth Higlanders formed part of Sir Garnet Wolseley’s force that

 was sent to put down Arabi’s rebellion against the Egyptian Khedive and protect the Suez Canal.
 Although his battalion took